raphamorim/toothless/readme.md

 # Toothless

 Create global commands from shell script files.
 Run these recorded commands in anywhere.
-Using to build and make the process more faster.
+Bootstrap your environment faster.
 Connect with shell script files in one defined repo in git and run they locally.
 Don't be shy :)

 ## Install